Read our 2020-21 Impact Report

 1. To demonstrate that rigorous impact measurement is possible even when making unrestricted grants to a diverse portfolio of organisations, and

 2. To ensure that our reporting procedures are never burdensome for our grantees, who are highly resource constrained.

 To achieve these goals, we are committed to an innovative and data-driven approach, and to gathering all information from our grantees through open and honest discussions.

 The Fore meets with its grantees every year to discuss their progress against targets and find out how their organisation is developing.
 We collated the findings from these discussions into an annual impact report.
-This report not only shows the impact of our funding, but is also an honest reflection on the real challenges that small charities and social enterprises are facing.
-We hope it is an informative read for others interested in supporting these organisations.
+These reports not only show the impact of our funding, but are also honest reflections on the real challenges that small charities and social enterprises face.

 The Fore is committed to transparency and we work with 360Giving to publish information about our grants.

 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.
 This means the data is freely accessible to anyone to be used and shared as they wish.
 The data must be attributed to The Fore.